 - Wasting time – Most of the time, using Chinese to convey meaning is the point of language learning, but not always.
 Sometimes, you or the teacher just wants to get the meaning across as accurately as possible.
-If I correct your tones, I want you to be really sure that you understood what I meant; I don’t really care if you learnt the related Chinese vocabulary along the way.
-I could have explained what you did wrong in Chinese, using pictures, gestures and whatnot, but it would have taken ten times longer and the risk of misunderstanding would have been much higher.
+If I correct your tones, I want to be really sure that you understood what I meant; I don’t really care if you learnt the related Chinese vocabulary along the way.
+I could have explained what you did wrong in Chinese, using pictures, gestures and whatnot, but it would have taken ten times longer and the risk of misunderstanding would have been higher.

 - Harder to integrate knowledge – One of the biggest advantages of learning Chinese as an adult compared with as a child is that you already know a lot of things about the world.
 You don’t need to learn all these things from scratch.
 Sure, describing the meanings of words in Chinese can be great fun and is an excellent way of practising, but it’s not very efficient.
 Translation allows you to draw on your existing knowledge of the world.
 You can draw parallels to other languages, translate abstract words for which definitions are hard to understand, use English to verify that you really understood what you just read.
 And so on.
 With this solid foundation, you can then learn the nuances of how these words are used in Chinese.

-- Risk of drowning – Language immersion is great, but it should only be done to an extent you can survive.
+- Risk of drowning – Language immersion is great, but it should only be done to the extent you can survive.
 Feeling uncomfortable because you haven’t adapted yet is fine, it’s even good for you, but burning yourself out or quitting learning altogether because the pressure is too high is obviously not so good.
 If you enforce a Chinese-only rule, you need to make sure that you have safety valves that allow you to vent frustration.
 If you’re a brave soul with lots of time on your hands, kamikaze-style immersion is great, just make sure it isn’t an actual suicide mission!